What is the LIFE programme?

 Euroquality offers a 3 steps methodology for project setting-up under LIFE programme, enabling maximizing your success chances:

-Euroquality has a strong expertise in LIFE project with a success rate of 75%.
+Euroquality has an incredible expertise on the LIFE programme with a success rate of 70%.